axelmichael11/lab-12-express-middleware/README.md

   * write a question and observation on canvas

 # Build Tool Instructions
-* create a package.json that lists all dependencies and developer dependencies
+* create a package.json that lists all dependencies and developer dependencies DONE
-* include a .env and .test.env
+* include a .env and .test.env DONE
-* include an .eslintrc
+* include an .eslintrc DONE
-* include a .gitignore
+* include a .gitignore DONE
-* include a readme with a project description
+* include a readme with a project description DONE -- need to finish project description
   * how to install
   * how to start the server
   * document the routes
-* include a package.json
+* include a package.json DONE
-  * have a lint script for running eslint
+  * have a lint script for running eslint DONE
-  * have a test script for running mocha
+  * have a test script for running mocha DONE
-  * start script for running your server
+  * start script for running your server DONE
-  * have a start-db script for running mongod
+  * have a start-db script for running mongod DONE
-  * have a stop-db script for stoping mongod
+  * have a stop-db script for stoping mongod DONE

 # Directions
 * Create these directories to organize your code:
- * lib
+ * lib DONE
- * model
+ * model DONE
- * route
+ * route DONE
- * db
+ * db DONE
- * test
+ * test DONE
-* Create a HTTP Server using `express`
+* Create a HTTP Server using `express` DONE

 * Create a Object Constructor using mongoose that creates a _resource_ with at least 3 properties
  * it can not have the same properties as the in class sample code, or yesterdays lab